sahil7882/ReactDemo/README.md

 # Demo app to Start Learning of React.js

-this ReactDemo is a Web appication this project is only for learning of basic react.js
+this ReactDemo is a Web appication. this project is only for learning of basic react.js.

 ## Available Scripts

-this project contains javascript,HTML,CSS
+this project contains javascript,HTML,CSS.

 ## Features